ansible/community-docs/maintaining.rst

 Maintainers (including candidates) have:

-  - History of multiple contribution to a collection.
+  - History of multiple contributions to a collection.
   - Excellent technical judgement in collection-related areas.
   - Responsiveness to mentions in issues and pull requests.
   - Responsiveness to issues and pull requests assigned to them.